kimardenmiller/original_momentum_public_web/momentum_content/join.markdown

 To become an owner, use the link below.
 Owners have access to the Owners community social Discourse platform and can attend Owners-only events.

 Annual dues are $80 for regular Owners, and $40 for remote Owners (who live more than 50 miles from the Bay Area).
 Dues renew every 12 months.
 Credit card auto-renewal is the default setting, but can be disabled if desired.
+We never want financial means to be an obstacle to membership.
+Scholarships are always considered for any man in need of one by request directly to our Chief of Treasurer.

 [**Click here for Regular Ownership**](https://momentum4men.memberful.com/checkout?plan=22178) or [_here for men living outside the Bay Area_](https://momentum4men.memberful.com/checkout?plan=24440).